About 50 years after it was founded, the Unalaska Department of Public Safety is undergoing its first independent review.

 “Is it more efficient to remove the fire division and create a different department?
 Or is it efficient to keep it as one public safety department?
 The assessors are looking at all that stuff,” he said.

-After the review wraps up in April, Holman said Public Safety will present the findings in a community forum and use them to guide future changes to the department.
+After the review wraps up, Holman said Public Safety will present the findings in a community forum and use them to guide future changes to the department.